Nescopeck State Park

-Due to the unique natural resources in the park, mountain biking is prohibited on park trails.
+Due to the sensitivity of natural resources in the park, mountain biking is prohibited on park trails.

 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing and Snowshoeing: These popular winter sports are permitted on all trails throughout the park.
-The ungroomed trails are relatively flat or have slight grades making them a great way to explore the park during winter.
+Cross-country Skiing and Snowshoeing: These popular winter sports are permitted on several trails throughout the park.
+The trails are not groomed but are relatively flat or have slight grades making them a great way to explore the park during winter.
 Inquire at the environmental education center about the snowshoe loaner program.

 Environmental Education and Interpretation

 Year-round staff provides environmental education programming for local schools and interpretive programs for park visitors.
 The park’s education program strives to teach about the natural world and critical environmental issues facing society.
 Special emphasis is placed on the education and interpretation of Nescopeck’s unique, natural biodiversity.

-School students engage in hands-on activities, exploring and learning about the unique ecosystems of the park to further their awareness, appreciation and knowledge of the natural environment.
+School students engage in hands-on activities, exploring and learning about ecosystems within the park to further their awareness, appreciation and knowledge of the natural environment.

 The education staff offers the Bureau’s Watershed Education program to area high schools, teachers and other groups interested in learning about complex issues within their watersheds.

-Teacher workshops based on state and national environmental education curricula and needs as they relate to Department of Education academic standards.
+Teacher workshops based on state and national environmental education curricula, as they relate to Department of Education academic standards, are also offered.

-A variety of interpretive and recreational programs are available for the general public.
+A variety of interpretive and recreational programs are available for park visitors.
 These programs focus on the natural, historical and cultural features of the park and region.
 The park also participates in the Bureau’s DiscoverE program, which gives young people an opportunity to explore and learn about the environment.

-In addition to offering quality educational programs, the park is an outdoor natural laboratory for visiting biologists, college interns and resource professionals involved in a variety of biological research projects.
+In addition to offering quality educational programs, the park is an outdoor natural laboratory for visiting biologists, college interns and resource professionals involved in an array of research projects.

 Explore environmental education and interpretation for more information.